-We are working on a number of Low Impact Hydropower Institute (LIHI) re-certifications for Green Mountain Power.
-The first of which is for the Gage Hydroelectric Project (FERC No. 2397) located on the Passumpsic River.
+We are working on the Low Impact Hydropower Institute (LIHI) re-certification application for Green Mountain Power's Arnold Falls Hydroelectric Project (FERC No. 2399) located on the Passumpsic River.

 The LIHI application asks that we gain your feedback on the following water quality information: